This post may contain affiliate links. Please read our disclosure policy.

 - This Baileys cheesecake (and all cheesecakes for that matter) taste better the next day.
 After baking the cheesecake, cool it to room temperature.
 Then cover and refrigerate for at least 6 hours before serving, or preferably overnight.

-- Then when you’re ready to serve – don’t forget the Baileys infused chocolate ganache on top.
+- When you’re ready to serve – don’t forget the Baileys infused chocolate ganache on top.

 - No Bake Chocolate Cheesecake